Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 The golf ball will be illuminated with lights from the device.
 This will allow the object to be detected using color since the white golf ball can be distinguished from the light altered background.
 This can be done using hue, saturation, and variation color detection.
-The boundaries for the color are determined and entered in as limits.
+The boundaries for the color are determined and entered in as limits for each of these values.
 These parameters and the image are then sent to a function called inRange.
-This will apply a mask to the array of pixels repersenting the image with a mask to determine the objects with the color.
+This will apply a mask to the array of pixels representing the image with a mask to determine the objects with the color.
 The results of such operations and algorithms can be seen below to detect a light color like grey.

 ![Function](../Images/Image_Processing/Detecting_Grey.png)

-This can be adjusted to detect the a white ball be adjusting the saturation parameters for the color detection.
+This can be adjusted to detect a white ball by adjusting the saturation parameters for the color detection.
 The algorithm's parameters for the intensity of the color can also be adjusted.
 The Big O analysis of this function would be O(n) because it is an iterative function that will go through all of the pixels provided [1].

-Once the golf ball has been detected based on color, the pixels repersenting the color can have an edge detection algorithm applied to it.
+Once the golf ball has been detected based on color, the pixels representing the color can have an edge detection algorithm applied to it.
 With the contrast from the added lighting that will be implemented, the features of the golf ball will be distinct from any other pixels not representing the golf ball in the color detection results, similar to how the grey triangle on the game cartridge is still distinguishable in the picture above.
 The canny edge detection would be best suited for this since it not only filters our non-edges but also sets edges as weak and strong.
 The golf ball will have very